nsaikiran/Blog/content/drafts/algo-two-poiners.md

 - Remove duplicates from a sorted array/linked list.
 - Transform the given array: Even numbers should be in the first half and odd number will be the sencond half.
 - Pivoting of linked list (EPI Python)

+### To read

+- Rain water harvesting and its relation to NGE problem